-Based on the EBA Guidelines, there are no common thresholds for materiality.103 The assessment of the materiality of climate-related and environmental risks is therefore expected to be performed using both qualitative and quantitative information and to duly consider reputational and liability risks associated with the institution's impact on the climate and environment.
-Institutions are also reminded of the European Commission's advice not to prematurely consider climate-related risks as immaterial owing to their longer-term nature.104 Institutions are reminded that disclosures of material risks must comply with Articles 433, 434 and 434a of the CRR.
+Based on the EBA Guidelines, there are no common thresholds for materiality.133 The assessment of the materiality of climate-related and environmental risks is therefore expected to be performed using both qualitative and quantitative information and to duly consider reputational and liability risks associated with the institution's impact on the climate and environment and arising from controversy in connection with its products and operations.
+Institutions are also reminded of the European Commission's advice not to prematurely consider climate-related risks as immaterial owing to their longer-term nature.134 Institutions are reminded that disclosures of material risks must comply with Articles 433, 434 and 434a of the CRR.

-Expectation 13.2In case an institution deems climate-related risks to be immaterial, the institution is expected to document this judgement with the available qualitative and quantitative information underpinning its assessment.
+In case an institution deems climate-related risks to be immaterial, the institution is expected to document this judgement with the available qualitative and quantitative information underpinning its assessment.
 Pursuant to Article 432(1) of the CRR, information shall be regarded as material if its omission or misstatement could change or influence the assessment or decision of a user relying on that information for the purpose of making economic decisions.
-Furthermore, the EBA Guidelines state that, when an institution decides not to disclose information or a set of requirements due to immateriality, it should clearly state this fact.105
+Furthermore, the EBA Guidelines state that, when an institution decides not to disclose information or a set of requirements due to immateriality, it should clearly state this fact.135

-When institutions disclose figures, metrics and targets as material, they are expected to disclose or reference the methodologies, definitions and criteria associated with them.106 In particular, this applies when institutions commit to contribute to climate-related and environmental goals, in which case the ECB also expects them to provide a comprehensive overview of the impact of the entity as a
+When institutions disclose figures, metrics and targets as material, they are expected to disclose or reference the methodologies, definitions and criteria

-99 The expectations described in this section pertain solely to institutions' regulatory disclosure requirements and are not in any way applicable to existing accounting standards.
+129 The expectations described in this section pertain solely to institutions' regulatory disclosure requirements and are not in any way applicable to existing accounting standards.

-$^{^{100}\,}$ See Article 431(3) of the CRR.
+130 See Article 431(3) of the CRR.

-101 In accordance with Article 431(3) CRR, and as elucidated in the EBA Guidelines, the concept of materiality implies the need to disclose elements that are not explicitly required under specific provisions in the CRR.
+131 In accordance with Article 431(3) CRR, and as elucidated in the EBA Guidelines, the concept of materiality implies the need to disclose elements that are not explicitly required under specific provisions in the CRR.

-102 See the EBA Guidelines on materiality, proprietary and confidentiality and on disclosure frequency under Articles 432(1), 432(2) and 433 of Regulation (EU) No 575/2013, p.
+132 See the EBA Guidelines on materiality, proprietary and confidentiality and on disclosure frequency under Articles 432(1), 432(2) and 433 of Regulation (EU) No 575/2013, p.
 17.

-103 See the EBA Guidelines on materiality, proprietary and confidentiality and on disclosure frequency under Articles 432(1), 432(2) and 433 of Regulation (EU) No 575/2013, p.
+133 See the EBA Guidelines on materiality, proprietary and confidentiality and on disclosure frequency under Articles 432(1), 432(2) and 433 of Regulation (EU) No 575/2013, p.
 4.

-104 See the European Commission Guidelines on non-financial reporting: Supplement on reporting climate information.
+134 See the European Commission Guidelines on non-financial reporting: Supplement on reporting climate information.

-105 See paragraph 19 of the EBA Guidelines on materiality, proprietary and confidentiality and on disclosure frequency under Articles 432(1), 432(2) and 433 of Regulation (EU) No 575/2013.
+135 See paragraph 19 of the EBA Guidelines on materiality, proprietary and confidentiality and on disclosure frequency under Articles 432(1), 432(2) and 433 of Regulation (EU) No 575/2013.